How to Get a Restraining Order Against a Minor

 In the state of California, restraining orders (or protective orders) are court directives that aim to prevent people from carrying out specific actions or engaging in certain behaviors.
 The chief purpose of these injunctions is to protect another individual from abuse or trauma.

-When a court issues a directive of this nature to protect a minor, it is known as a juvenile restraining order.
 Individuals who wish to obtain an injunction against a teenager must usually adhere to the following three-step process:

 Before formally filing any documents with a court, people who want to take out a restraining order against a minor must gather evidence that proves their abusive nature.
 This evidence often includes: